GruberMarkus/Export-RecipientPermissions/docs/README.md

 # Features <!-- omit in toc -->
 Document, filter and compare Exchange permissions:
-- mailbox access rights
+- Mailbox access rights
-- mailbox folder permissions
+- Mailbox folder permissions
-- public folder permissions
+- Public Folder permissions
-- send as
+- Send As
-- send on behalf
+- Send On Behalf
-- managed by
+- Managed By
-- moderated by
+- Moderated By
-- linked master accounts
+- Linked Master Accounts
-- forwarders
+- Forwarders
-- sender restrictions
+- Sender restrictions
-- resource delegates
+- Resource delegates
-- group members
+- Group members
-- management role group members
+- Management Role group members

 Easens the move to the cloud, as permission dependencies beyond the supported cross-premises permissions (https://docs.microsoft.com/en-us/Exchange/permissions) can easily be identified and even be represented graphically (sample code included).